bia-technologies/lowkiq/README.md

 Parallel processing of such kind of messages can result in:

-+ dead locks
++ deadlocks
-+ overwriting new data with old one
++ overwriting new data with an old one

 Lowkiq has been created to eliminate such problems by avoiding parallel task processing within one entity.